-Kristen J. Leslie, Assistant Professor of Pastoral Care and Counseling.
+Kristen J. Leslie, Associate Professor of Pastoral Care and Counseling.
 Professor Leslie's research focuses on intercultural pastoral theology; womanist and feminist pastoral counseling; pastoral theological implications of sexualized violence, particularly on pastoral counseling issues for survivors of acquaintance rape; and ministry in higher education.
 Her most recent pastoral activity has included working with the chaplains at the United States Air Force Academy on matters of sexualized violence.
 She is the author of "Three Decades of Women Writing for Their Lives" in Feminist and Womanist Pastoral Theology and the book When Violence Is No Stranger: Pastoral Care and Counseling with Survivors of Acquaintance Rape.
 B.A.
 College of Wooster; M.Div.
 Yale University; M.A., Ph.D.
 Claremont School of Theology.
 (United Methodist)

-Christl M. Maier; Associate Professor of Old Testament.
-Professor Maier's research includes the OT Wisdom tradition with special interest in its sociological setting, issues of the redaction and composition in the Book of Jeremiah, and feminist biblical hermeneutics.
-Her current research focuses on the concepts of space and gender in the biblical portrait of Jerusalem.
-Professor Maier has written two books, Die "fremde Frau" in Proverbien I-9 (1995) and Jeremia als Lebrer der Tora (2002).
+Christl M. Maier, Associate Professor of Old Testament, Professor Maier's research includes the OT Wisdom tradition with special interest in its sociological setting, issues of the redaction and composition in the Book of Jeremiah, and feminist biblical hermeneutics.
+The recipient of a Henry Luce III Fellowship in Theology, she will spend the 2005 - 2006 academic year writing a monograph on concepts of space and gender in the biblical portrait of Jerusalem.
+Professor Maier has written two books, Die "fremde Frau" in Proverbien 1-9 (1995) and Jeremia als Lehrer der Tora (2002).
 She has contributed several articles in journals, book essays, and numerous reviews in the Zeitschrift für die alttestamentliche Wissenschaft, mostly in German, and is co-editor of four books.
 Her English articles include feminist interpretations of the "strange woman" in Proverbs 1-9 and of the Book of Job in Wisdom and Psalms, A Feminist Companion to the Bible, 2nd series (1998); "Body Imagery in Psalm 139" in lectio difficilior 2 (2001).
 She has taught at Humboldt-University Berlin and at the University of Augsburg, and was visiting lecturer at the universities of Göttingen, Leipzig, Kassel, and Hamburg as well as Pietermaritzburg (South Africa).
 M.Div.
 Eberhard-Karls-University Tübingen; Ph.D., Habilitation, and venia legendi for Old Testament Humboldt-University Berlin, Germany.
 (Lutheran)